Review: A Grüner Veltliner from Austria’s Star Non-Alcoholic Brand Zeronimo

 Texture/Mouthfeel

 One key thing about all the Zeronimo wines is that although they’re low in sugar, they aren’t thin.
-Many non-alcoholic winemakers trying to get to two or three grams of sugar per glass end up stripping out the texture and weight (and the flavour!).
-Other times, lower quality or amateur non-alcoholic wines end up removing the alcohol and adding a lot of sugar back into the liquid in the form of juice to enhance mouthfeel.
+Many non-alcoholic winemakers trying to get to two or three grams of sugar per glass end up stripping out the texture and weight (and the flavour).
+Other times, lower quality non-alcoholic wines end up removing the alcohol and adding a lot of sugar back into the liquid to enhance mouthfeel.
 In Austria, strict regulations means this is not allowed or the wine is ineligible to be called wine whether it’s non-alcoholic or not.
-With Zeronimo’s Gruner Veltliner, the sugar rating is 2.2g per 3.5 oz glass and there is no added juice, but the texture is soft and defined and replicates what one would expect from a light and crisp white.
+With Zeronimo’s grüner veltliner, the sugar rating is 2.2g per 3.5 oz glass and there is no added juice, but the texture is just perfect.

 Where to Buy Zeronimo in the U.S.